ethanolivertroy/mycyberdictionary/README.md

 This is an attempt to open source my brain, notes, and nuances about different facets of cybersecurity to the public benefit.
 Excuse the mess as I assimilate notes, resources, etc from the ether.

-This started as trying to create some easily searchable references for myself and people that ask my questions on cyber and I finally *think* I've found the best way to go about it with this.
+This started as trying to create some easily searchable references for myself and people that ask me questions on cyber and I finally *think* I've found the best way to go about it with this.

 ## Useful:
 - [[Deleting your git commit history without removing repo]]